 Once changing at Leeds station, I jump on the next train to Ilkley and begin some serious binge watching on Netflix.
 My latest obsession is Mad Men – which, as it’s based on a 1960s marketing agency, helps engage my brain first thing.

 On arrival in Ilkley, I pop to M&S to buy the Telegraph and Argus and head to the office.
-I’ll make straight for the kitchen for my second caffeine hit and cereal.
-I then begin checking through my emails and writing my to-do list.
+I’ll make straight for the kitchen for my second caffeine hit and cereal and begin checking through my emails and writing my to-do list.

 Time to get stuck into one of my favourite activities… social media planners!
 I have a planner to complete for a luxury hospitality client and a public sector project for the summer.
 It’s key for me to develop a different tone of voice for each whilst creating engaging and informative content.
 Relevant awareness days are always great to include and, believe me, there’s an awareness day for pretty much everything – even mustard?!